 - Through the imaging of animal models, UNC-Chapel Hill researchers will improve understanding of the pathophysiology of disease, will determine the effects of specific genetic alterations on disease development and progression, and will assess the efficacy of potential therapeutic agents.

-- Through centralized and improved microscopy facilities, UNC-Chapel Hill researchers will study the basic fundamentals of cell function and development, assess the effects of agents (microbes, pathogens and toxins) on cell and tissue function, and translate molecular biologic and biochemical knowledge into better understanding of disease.
+- Through centralized and improved imaging facilities, UNC-Chapel Hill researchers will study the basic fundamentals of cell function and development, assess the effects of agents (microbes, pathogens and toxins) on cell and tissue function, and translate molecular biologic and biochemical knowledge into better understanding of disease.

 - Through increased image analysis, processing and handling capabilities, UNC-Chapel Hill researchers will improve in vivo visualization and measurement of anatomy, physiology, and disease processes.
 Image analysis will advance measurement and assessment of disease status and create tools for enhanced therapeutic interventions.
 Capabilities will include image fusion and registration, segmentation of structures of interest, quantitative analysis of shape and structure, and interactive visualization.